DawidKolodziej/epic_-_user_stories/README.md

  - Generally a story is written by the product owner, product manager, or program manager and submitted for review.

+ ### Example
+ Multiple teams are working on a project.
+The client asks that they want X Y Z functionality in their software as this will allow them to be more efficient (for example).
+These X Y Z conditions would be considered a story together with the reasoning for why they should be created.
+As the client is after efficiency the team knows what they need to keep in mind while fullfilling the requirements.

 ### User stories in Agile